dnadalini/PULP-TrainLib-Tutorial/Ex01-TrainLib_Deployer/README.md

 ## Defining or importing your CNN

 TrainLib_Deployer is a code generator tool for On-Device Learning on PULP SoC's.
-The definition of the DNN graph is manually provided by the user as part of the `USER SECTION` of [TrainLib_Deployer](../pulp-trainlib/tools/TrainLib_Deployer/TrainLib_Deployer.py), where several parameters, as the properties of the layers, the amount of computational cores and working memory, can be selected by the user.
+The definition of the DNN graph is manually provided by the user as part of the `USER SECTION` of [TrainLib_Deployer](../pulp-trainlib/tools/TrainLib_Deployer/TrainLib_Deployer.py), where several parameters, as the properties of the layers, the amount of computational cores and working memory, can be defined by the user.

 In this tutorial, we will generate and validate a simple three-layer DNN, composed as follows:

 ![DNN](../img/DNN.png)

 To do so, TrainLib_Deployer can be set up as shown in [TrainLib_Deployer.py](../pulp-trainlib/tools/TrainLib_Deployer/TrainLib_Deployer.py).
-Launching the Deployer will generate a project folder in the specified path, where a copy of pulp-trainlib, the application code and a reference PyTorch-based reference model (or Golden Model) will be generated for your On-Device Learning application.
+Launching the TrainLib_Deployer will generate a project folder in the specified path, where a copy of pulp-trainlib, the application code and a reference PyTorch-based reference model (or Golden Model) will be generated to start developing your On-Device Learning application.

 In this tutorial, the generated code will be placed under `./CNN_FP32/`, in the current directory.

 ## Generate a FP32 CNN

-With a terminal open in this repository root folder (PULP-TrainLib-Tutorial/) run the TrainLib_Deployer to generate the sample ODL code in a specified folder:
+With a terminal open in this repository root folder (`PULP-TrainLib-Tutorial/`) run the TrainLib_Deployer to generate the sample ODL code in the specified folder:

 ```
 conda activate trainlib-tutorial
-cd ../pulp-trainlib/tools/TrainLib_Deployer
+cd pulp-trainlib/tools/TrainLib_Deployer
 python TrainLib_Deployer.py
 ```

-This will generate the code in `Ex01-TrainLib_Deployer/CNN_FP32/`, as specified in the options.
+This will generate the code in `PULP-TrainLib-Tutorial/Ex01-TrainLib_Deployer/CNN_FP32/`, as specified in the USER SECTION of `TrainLib_Deployer.py`.
 Then, setup the environment with:

 ```
 cd ../../..